-The new Fusion received contemporary styling which emulated earlier designs from luxury manufacturers and paired it the with riding and handling characteristics of European sedans.
-Granted, the Ford needed Mazda DNA for this to happen , but spiritually it carried much of the Taurus ethos.
+The 2006 Fusion received contemporary styling which emulated designs from luxury manufacturers and paired it with the riding and handling characteristics of European sedans.
+Ford needed Mazda DNA for this to happen, but spiritually it carried much of the Taurus ethos.
 Unfortunately the first generation Fusion suffered from anemic powertrains and a spartan interior.

-The direct legacy of the Taurus at Ford wasn’t truly felt until the Mullaly era.
-Alan was a devout member of the Church of Taurii, having studied the success story of the car before coming to Dearborn.
+The legacy of the Taurus wasn’t directly felt until the Mullaly era.
+Alan was a devout member of the Church of Taurii, having studied its success story before coming to Dearborn.
 Following the vision set forth by Taurus patriarch Lew Veraldi and head designer Jack Telnack, Mulally successfully integrated the Team Taurus mantra into the entire corporate structure.
 This meant a company more effectively tackling product development and utilizing global assets without petty factionalism.

-The result are cars like the 2013 Ford Fusion, by far the closest spiritual successor to the original Taurus.
+The result was cars like the 2013 Ford Fusion, by far the closest spiritual successor to the original Taurus.
 Not only does the car employ design trends popularized by successful European nameplates, it offers driving dynamics in line with them as well.
-Ford introduced us to complex design with the third generation Taurus in 1996, but this time the Fusion introduced new design into the segment without going too far.
+Ford introduced us to complex design with the third generation Taurus in 1996, but this time the Fusion introduced a bold new design without going too far.

-To paraphrase Harvey Dent, the Taurus lived long enough to see itself become the villain; it certainly didn’t die the hero; Mulally’s insistence that the Taurus name put on something meant a Taurus being sold continuously in one form or another since 1985.
+To paraphrase Harvey Dent, the Taurus lived long enough to see itself become the villain; it certainly didn’t die the hero; Mulally’s insistence that the Taurus name be slapped on something else contributed to a Taurus being sold continuously in one form or another from 1985 to 2019.

 As for the fifth generation, it was essentially just a place holder until the 2010 model.

-The sixth generation currently embodies both the best and worst of the Taurus legacy.
-It’s a got a comfortable highway ride and a spacious trunk, but the team responsible for its creation sacrificed functionality for style.
+The sixth generation embodied the best and worst of the Taurus legacy.
+It’s notable for a comfy highway ride and a spacious trunk, but the team responsible for its creation sacrificed functionality for style.
 The full-size sedan with a mid-size interior.
-Like the Taurus models before it, the current generation also represents a fantastic value on the used car market.
+Like the Taurus models before it, the sixth generation also represents a good value on the used car market.

-30 years later, the legacy of the Taurus lives on in pretty much every mass market car available today.
-For the mid-size segment, it has a worthy successor in the Fusion.
-It forced the competition to step up their game, and set the standards by which we continue to judge sedans.
+Over thirty years later, the legacy of the Taurus lives on in pretty much every mass market car available today.
+For the mid-size segment, it had a worthy successor in the Fusion.
+It forced the competition to step up their game, and set the standards by which we continue to judge mainstream sedans.
 When you hear the word appliance being lobbed at cars like the Camry, its because the Taurus proved things could be different.